MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ## Step 3: Register a custom authentication extension

 In this step, you configure a custom authentication extension, which will be used by Microsoft Entra ID to call your Azure Function.
 The custom authentication extension contains information about your REST API endpoint, the claims that it parses from your REST API, and how to authenticate to your REST API.
-Use Microsoft Graph to register an application to authenticate your custom authentication extension to your Azure Function.
+Use either the Azure portal or Microsoft Graph to register an application to authenticate your custom authentication extension to your Azure Function.

 ### [Azure portal](#tab/azure-portal)